 QSEHRA plan documents must establish and maintain reasonable procedures governing:

 Although the company has some freedom in crafting these procedures, ERISA offers specific guidelines on handling adverse claims decisions.

 HIPAA privacy officers and rules relating to the use of protected health information (PHI)

-Regardless of company size, though, HIPAA Privacy Rules control the conditions under which the plan can share protected health information (PHI) with the company.
-Additionally, employees expect HIPAA standards.
+Organizations with fewer than 50 full time equivalent (FTE) employees are exempt from much of HIPAA, however they are not exempt from the HIPAA Privacy Rules, These rules control the conditions under which the plan can share protected health information (PHI) with the company.
+Additionally, employees expect employers will respect their privacy and comply with HIPAA standards.

-If the company decides to observe HIPAA in implementing a QSEHRA, the plan document should designate HIPAA privacy officers.
-HIPAA privacy officers are the individual or group who will be exposed to the participants’ PHI.
+Because of this, it’s highly recommended that organizations fully adopt HIPAA.
+To do so when implementing a QSEHRA, organizations will want to designate HIPAA privacy officers in the plan document.
+HIPAA privacy officers should include the individual or group who will be exposed to the participants’ PHI.
 These officials are almost always the same person or group as the plan administrator.